JulioJu/medicalCentre/README.md

     Probably it's better if we have different sorts of messages.

 * WARNING depreciation warnings for CRUD in back.
 Correct it.

+* Use better mongoose Validation.
+See also section REST API above

 # Notes for developers